irbull/toro/src/content/blog/2024/rust-rayon-builds/rust-rayon-builds.md

 tags:
   - rust
   - technology
-description: "In this post I describe how I reduced our Llama.rs build times from 1.5h to 16min using Rayon."
+description: In this post I describe how I reduced our Llama.rs build times from 1.5h to 16min using Rayon.
 ---

 Those of you who have read my blog recently know that I've been working on [Rust and TypeScript bindings for Large Language Models (LLMs)](/blog/2024/llamas-and-dinosaurs/llamas-and-dinosaurs).
 For those following the LLM space, you'll also be aware that this domain is moving at breakneck speed.
 Keeping libraries up to date is a full-time job, and it seems that each week everyone changes their technology stack.